Pylons/pyramid/docs/designdefense.rst

   view that is only found when the context is some class of object, or when the context implements some :term:`interface`.

 - Singularity.
 There's only one place where "application configuration" lives in a :app:`Pyramid` application: in a component registry.
 The component registry answers questions made to it by the framework at runtime based on the configuration of *an application*.
-Note: "an application" is not the same as "a process", multiple independently configured copies of the same :app:`Pyramid` application are capable of running in the same process space.
+Note: "an application" is not the same as "a process"; multiple independently configured copies of the same :app:`Pyramid` application are capable of running in the same process space.

 - Composability.
 A ZCA component registry can be populated imperatively, or there's an existing mechanism to populate a registry via the use of a